Sinceter/KT-Group-mNGS-Scripts/Generate_consensus_medaka/README.md

   - [Zika virus (Nanopore20251009_2)](#zika-virus-nanopore20251009_2)

 ## Description
-Based on Nanopore sequencing data, this pipeline uses Medaka for:
+Based on Nanopore sequencing data, this pipeline will do:
-1. Optionally filter reads length;
+1. **Trimming** — remove primer or adapter regions from both ends of reads (optional).
-2. Optionally trim 30 bp from both ends of the reads;
+2. **Length filtering** — retain reads within the defined size window (optional).
-3. Do consensus calling;
+3. **Medaka consensus calling** — generate polished consensus sequence.
-4. Mask low-coverage regions and outputs the final consensus sequences.
+4. **Coverage masking** — mask bases below coverage threshold with `N` and outputs the final consensus sequences.

 > [!WARNING]
 > You can run the pipeline only if you can access to the right computer in the sequencing room (IP: 10.64.148.20) (KT group).